distortedsignal/KPT/README.md

 	log.Println(http.ListenAndServe("localhost:6060", nil))
 }()
 ```
 You may, however, choose your own port number.
-Otherwise, if this is not your situation, the tool will almost certainly not work.
+Otherwise, if this is not your situation, the tool will not work.
+Also, you must be able to run kubectl commands on whatever machine you are currently using, as you need to be able to access cluster nodes and pods for this to work.

 Steps:
 - All current pods will be checked, and the first kubedirector pod will be identified.
 (Tool only currently works for KubeDirector)